sodabrew/puppet-dashboard/README.markdown

         puppetmasterd --configprint libdir

+2. If a puppet agent is also running on the puppet master:

+    a.
+Determine if the puppet agent is using pluginsync.
+You can find this out by running the following command:

+        puppetd --configprint pluginsync

+    b.
+If the value of pluginsync is true, you will need to ensure that the puppet agent uses a different libdir than the puppet master.
+You can do this by putting the following lines in your `puppet.conf`:

+        [puppetd]
+            libdir = $vardir/agent_lib

-2. Create a directory for custom report libraries, e.g. run the following command, but replace `LIBDIR` with the path you found in step 1:
+3. Create a directory for custom report libraries, e.g. run the following command, but replace `LIBDIR` with the path you found in step 1:

         mkdir -p LIBDIR/puppet/reports/